Faheem403/CalculatorApp-BashShell/README.md

-This is a simple calculator app created with bash shell scripting in Amazon Linux OS
+This is a simple calculator app created with bash shell scripting in Amazon Linux OS using AWS